eug/jMetalDocumentation/qualityIndicators.md

 0.32627228626895705
 ```

-If we are interesting in computing all the quality indicators we execute the following command:
+If we are interested in computing all the quality indicators, we execute the following command:
 ```
 $ java org.uma.jmetal.qualityIndicator.CommandLineIndicatorRunner ALL jmetal-problem/src/test/resources/pareto_fronts/ZDT2.pf FUN.tsv TRUE